Das Trader Review

 Watch Lists and Alerts

 Users can set price alerts for stocks on their watch list in the Market View or Montage window.

-DTP accommodates basic trading with options contracts if the data subscription is permissioned and configured through the hosting brokerage or direct subscription.
-Traders can made directional trades and manual spreads.
+DTP accommodates basic trading with options contracts if the data subscription is configured through the hosting brokerage or direct subscription.
+Traders can make directional trades and manual spreads.
 There aren’t any of the more sophisticated strategy tools that automate complex multi-leg trades.

-DTP is a flexible, robust and nimble platform.
+DTP is a flexible, robust, and nimble platform.
 One of the key tools that intra-day scalpers should consider is the use of hot-keys.
 DTP enables many convenient hot-key configurations to expedite trading processes.
-I like the ‘Cancel All Orders’ hot-key for the peace of mind from not letting an open order get accidentally filled.
-The range of order types including conditional orders and bracket orders enable me to partially automate some of my strategies.
+I like the ”Cancel All Orders” hot-key for the peace of mind from not letting an open order get accidentally filled.
+The range of order types, including conditional orders and bracket orders, enables me to partially automate some of my strategies.

 DTP can be connected to Interactive Brokers accounts with subscription packages ranging from $100 to $200-per month based on data package selection.
 Other online direct access brokers may offer DTP as an optionable trading platform.
 It’s best to check with your broker if they offer DTP.